defunkt/jquery-pjax/README.md

 $(document).pjax('[data-pjax] a, a[data-pjax]', '#pjax-container');
 ```

-Theres a few different argument styles you can pass in.
+When invoking `$.fn.pjax`, theres a few different argument styles you can pass in.

 1. The first argument will always be a `String` selector used for delegation.
 2. The second argument can either be a `String` container selector or an options object.